 Release Date: October 23, 1941

 With Fantasia not returning the profits that they were hoping at the box office, Disney decided to go back to the basics for their next film with a smaller budget.
 And thus, we have Dumbo.
 A circus elephant is born with oversized ears and he’s the subject to cruel scrutiny by nearly everyone and is given the name Dumbo.
 When one of the kids goes too far in the teasing, Dumbo’s mother starts beating him and she’s locked into a cage, leaving Dumbo alone.
 There’s not much else plot to the movie, it’s just things happening around Dumbo.
 When you compare it to Snow White, Pinocchio, and Fantasia, which are all groundbreaking films, Dumbo seems kinda standard.
 That’s not to say that it’s bad because there are things to like in it, but when compared to those films I mentioned, it’s just alright.
 Dumbo doesn’t even speak, he just sits there and acts cute while reacting to the world around him.
 His only friend, Timothy Mouse, was okay.
-There’s been debates about whether the crows in this movie are racist stereotypes since they’re voiced by African American actors and used slang of the time, but as an African American, I don’t agree with that.
-To me, they’re free spirits who do their own thing and they actually encourage Dumbo to fly.
+There’s been debates about whether the crows in this movie are racist stereotypes since they spoke like black jazz musicians, yet are voiced by white actors.
+Seriously.
 The best things about this movie is the weird visuals, whether it’d be the chaos that’s occurring in the circus to the camera angles.
 And there’s also the acid trip to end all acid trips, the Pink Elephants sequence.
 It.
 Is.
 Awesome.
 Watch it.

 There’s also some genuinely touching moments like Dumbo hugging his mother when she’s locked up.
 It is a sad moment.
 You kinda feel bad for Dumbo especially since he didn’t ask to have huge ears and yet he’s being teased by the whole circus.
 Anyone who’s been picked on as a kid for being different can relate.
 Like I said, this movie is okay, not great, not bad.
 I give it a 6/10.